Shakespeare Has Toothache

 Presentation

 Where do we translate?
-The fields of publishing, criticism and academia vie for an authority that they deny to translators, who are urged to be modest and transparent.
+The fields of publishing, criticism and academia battle for an authority they refuse to translators, who are expected to be modest and transparent.

-Who translates when you translate?
-There are a surprisingly large number of players involved in translation, not only in the paratext, but also in the text itself.
-Obsolete conceptions of language and "Ainsi Nommée Littérature" impose choices that all too often lead to the annexation of the original.
+Who translates when we translate?
+Translation actors are surprisingly prolific, intervening not only in the paratext, but also in the text itself.
+Obsolete perceptions of language and So-Called Literature impose choices that all too often lead to the annexation of the original.

 What do we translate when we translate?
-It's time to free the translator from linguistic determinations to consider the object to be translated in all its states: text, book, commodity.
+It is time to free translating from linguistic determinations in order to consider the translated object in all its forms: text, book, merchandise.

 Interview

-Marie Vrinat-Nikolov is professor of Bulgarian language and literature and head of the master's program in literary translation at Inalco.
-She is the author of numerous publications on the thought of translating and has translated novels, collections of short stories and poems, and plays by Bulgarian authors into French.
+Marie Vrinat-Nikolov is a professor of Bulgarian language and literature and responsible for the Literary Translation Master’s programme at Inalco.
+She has authored many publications on translation thought, and translated books, short story collections, poems and plays by Bulgarian authors into French.

-Patrick Maurus is professor emeritus of Korean at Inalco, translator and collection director at Actes Sud.
+Patrick Maurus is professor emeritus of Korean at Inalco, and a translator.
+He directs a collection at Actes Sud publishing house.

 238 pages